madnanshah/stud-crs-reg-studydrive-task/README.md

 ### Controller - Service - Repository architecture

 - Normally
-- - For each DB table there is a model
+ - For each DB table there is a model
-- - For each model there is a repository
+ - For each model there is a repository
-- - For each repository there is a service
+ - For each repository there is a service
-- - For each service there is a controller
+ - For each service there is a controller
-- - So basicly all layers are 1:1 to each other.
+ - So basicly all layers are 1:1 to each other.

-Some times there is no need of any of above mentioned files (depends on further architechture standard of the organization)
+Some times there is no need of some of above mentioned files (depends on further architechture standard of the organization)

 - In this project

 There are mainly three DB tables
-- - student
+ - student
-- - course
+ - course
-- - registration
+ - registration

-So for each DB table there is a Model but there are only two Repositories
+So for each DB table there is a Model but there are only two repositories
-- - CourseRepositiries
+ - CourseRepositiries
-- - RegistrationRepositiries
+ - RegistrationRepositiries

+There is no interaction with Student Model other than that of the StudentSeeder.
+So, repository for Student model is not created.

+There are two Controller and Services for each i.e., student and course.

+ - CourseController
+ - CourseService
+ - StudentController
+ - StudentService

+Regarding course, there is a direct flow, i.e, Controller -> Service -> Repository -> Model.
+So, all of them are created.
+While, Registration model is only required with in the student flow.
+So, Controller and Service only for students not for Registration Model.